LamAnnieV/D1_Manual_Elastic_Beanstalk_Flask_App_Deployment/README.md

 ## Step #2 Upload Repository to GitHub

-Upload repository to GitHub and generate GitHub token
+Upload the repository to GitHub and generate a GitHub token

 ## Step #3 and Step #4:  Use Jenkins to Auto Build and Auto Test Application